Chapter 6½ FEES FOR PERMITS AND LICENSES GENERALLY [1]

 Sec.
 6½-1.
 Purpose.

-[The purpose of this Ordinance is] to insure that the taxpayers do not bear the costs involved in the areas of development, public notices, stenographic records, investigations and inspections.
+[The purpose of this Ordinance is] to ensure that the taxpayers do not bear the costs involved in the areas of development, public notices, stenographic records, investigations and inspections.

 Sec.
 6½-2.
 Title.